EU faces moment of truth at midnight on Sunday

 Voters in the world's second biggest democratic election, in Europe, will know shortly before midnight on Sunday (26 May) to what extent a foretold far-right surge has come to be.

-Exit polls from four days of voting by up to 430m people in 28 countries will be revealed at 11.15PM in the plenary chamber of the European Parliament (EP) in Brussels.
+Results of four days of voting by up to 430 million people in 28 countries will be revealed at 11.15PM in the plenary chamber of the European Parliament (EP) in Brussels.

 Join EUobserver today